WWII bomb disposal operation in Paris causes hours of travel chaos and Eurostar line closure

 The Interior Ministry says that since World War II's end in 1945, disposal teams have defused 700,000 air-dropped bombs and made safe nearly 50 million mines, shells and other explosive devices.

-Associated Press writers Sylvie Corbet in Brussels and Jill Lawless in London contributed to this report.
+Alex Turnbull in Paris, Sylvie Corbet in Brussels, and Jill Lawless in London, contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.